SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 32. Click **Left Lane**

 ![4-20](https://user-images.githubusercontent.com/92877810/138502951-f6ae1f69-cd43-457c-9485-014a8f7c9ef5.png)

+👉Instead of using a solid color, we can apply a custom gradient to our story.

+33. Expand **Lane Background Color**

+34. Click **Gradient**

 ![4-21](https://user-images.githubusercontent.com/92877810/138505213-537858a1-7ee0-4840-8495-c0da7360dafe.png)

+35. Click **Gradients to expand**

+36. Click **Create New Gradient**

 ![4-22](https://user-images.githubusercontent.com/92877810/138505220-4860187c-7a9f-40fa-b2d9-e678973811a6.png)

+👉In the gradient creation menu, users can apply specific colors on the gradient range or add additional swatches within the gradient.

+37. Click on first swatch

+38. Click hex to ccccce

 ![4-23](https://user-images.githubusercontent.com/92877810/138505223-b2902da0-4bfa-437b-a098-a8f7574e1d3a.png)

+39. Click on second swatch

+40. Click hex to **f2f2f2**

+41. Click **Create**

 ![4-24](https://user-images.githubusercontent.com/92877810/138505226-b1116f0d-c2a9-4c31-af9c-0a7641ed12de.png)

+👉Now our story has lanes that are clearly differentiated into logical segments.
+Utilizing background is a great way to enhance your dashboard for clarity.
+We can notice that the color of our KPIs do not stand out against the dark background.
+Let’s change the font color so they are accented appropriately.

+42. Click on **Gross Margin** Numeric Point Chart

 ![4-25](https://user-images.githubusercontent.com/92877810/138505228-f608b218-b729-482c-964b-9f7648678341.png)

+43. Expand **Font Colors**

+44. Select the **White Swatch**

 ![4-26](https://user-images.githubusercontent.com/92877810/138505230-39a99be6-250e-425f-b6c1-3c724b6dec70.png)

+45. Click on **Sales Revenue** numeric point chart

 ![4-27](https://user-images.githubusercontent.com/92877810/138505231-df985d43-fdfa-49f4-801a-4d1a7c40fb54.png)

+46. Expand Font Colors

+47. Select the **White Swatch**

 ![4-28](https://user-images.githubusercontent.com/92877810/138505233-9559961e-713e-4371-ac49-f25b269bd4dc.png)

+48. Click on **Avg Sales Revenue** numeric point chart

 ![4-29](https://user-images.githubusercontent.com/92877810/138505235-b003bce1-ca26-478c-9708-db28029df3e1.png)

+49. Expand Font Colors

+50. Select the **White Swatch**

 ![4-30](https://user-images.githubusercontent.com/92877810/138505237-dcee57a7-55fa-4d39-9f4d-3023c39f977a.png)

+51. Resize your numeric point charts so they are smaller.

 ![4-31](https://user-images.githubusercontent.com/92877810/138505238-f31eafb4-5942-4c46-bfea-43d6cd8b0f53.png)

+👉In responsive pages, the story is divided into cells that are used to format the placement and size of all elements on the story.
+This enables the story view to be easily converted for viewing on a variety of device formats, including mobile.
+Users can choose to change the size and spacing between cells.

 ![4-32](https://user-images.githubusercontent.com/92877810/138505241-48d6c758-db2d-4f07-afc4-01660adacf2e.png)

+⚠️Quality Check!
+Is your top lane more compact

+ℹ️We will also now resize the other charts in our story.
+It is recommended to leave white space in between charts for better visual clarity.

 ![4-33](https://user-images.githubusercontent.com/92877810/138505244-fd950008-61b6-41de-954b-bb3777ef3398.png)

+👉After some resizing and moving charts, our story looks like this!
+There are still some details we can polish in our charts.

 ![4-34](https://user-images.githubusercontent.com/92877810/138505248-eafd6368-8bdf-484a-ba16-7b1f16095abe.png)

+👉Currently our KPIs are showing granular information.
+For better readability, we should reduce the number of significant digits.
+Let us format these numbers in our dashboard.

+52. Click on Gross Margin numeric point chart

 ![4-35](https://user-images.githubusercontent.com/92877810/138505251-667f8781-e0b2-40a7-bbd4-96a8fb9b0dab.png)

+53. Click **Designer** to Open the Builder Panel (in case if not already open)

+54. Switch to **Styling Panel** (in case not already open)

 ![4-36](https://user-images.githubusercontent.com/92877810/138505259-632ae41a-acbe-48b5-a886-3077174b7970.png)

+55. Scroll to the Bottom of the Styling Panel to Number Format

+👉It is recommended to use auto-formatted scale for numbers in your dashboard as SAC will automatically adjust the scale based on the context of your data.
+You can also use scale formatting to change the way scale is being displayed

+56. Expand **Scale**

+57. Click **Auto-formatted**

 ![4-37](https://user-images.githubusercontent.com/92877810/138505261-2780adbf-d8e8-4912-b1cb-0a20343b911f.png)

+⚠️Quality check!
+Does your gross margin numeric point chart look like this after formatting changes?

 ![4-38](https://user-images.githubusercontent.com/92877810/138505262-216184b8-4df3-4ecd-b1bf-e244df72535e.png)

+59. Scroll to the Bottom of the Styling Panel to Number Format

+60. Expand **Scale**

+61. Click **Auto-formatted**

 ![4-39](https://user-images.githubusercontent.com/92877810/138505263-f3cebacc-7691-4610-a9c9-7f7470607e3b.png)

+62. Click the Avg Sales Revnue numeric point chart

 ![4-40](https://user-images.githubusercontent.com/92877810/138505264-6828618d-6a8e-42b9-a20b-27b36f2b667f.png)

+63. Scroll to the Bottom of the Styling Panel to Number Format

+64. Expand **Scale**

+65. Click **Auto-formatted**

 ![4-41](https://user-images.githubusercontent.com/92877810/138505266-7c4f4b6f-615d-4df6-9130-126a5c919743.png)

+👉Now that we have formatted our KPIs, we can hide any redundant information in our charts.

 ![4-42](https://user-images.githubusercontent.com/92877810/138505269-16c008da-65cb-40ff-899e-8ae61bf0bfcc.png)

+66. Hold Shift and Left Click the Three

+Numeric Point Charts

 ![4-43](https://user-images.githubusercontent.com/92877810/138505270-7f17a45d-b38d-4cc0-8d03-99e162dbab8f.png)

+👉We can choose to hide a variety of different details on our charts so only the important elements are visible.
+Let’s hide the chart title and subtitle for now.

+67. Click **More Actions**

+68. Click **Show/Hide**

+69. Deselect **Chart Title**

+70. Deselect **Subtitle**

 ![4-44](https://user-images.githubusercontent.com/92877810/138505272-35dd9169-d4c2-49a5-9f40-5c4cdf508536.png)

+⚠️Quality check!
+Do your numeric point charts look like this screenshot?

 ![4-45](https://user-images.githubusercontent.com/92877810/138505275-06d47931-38f9-4ddf-aaca-75de137cc503.png)

+ℹ️Let us now improve the number formatting for our other charts to improve the readability for our story viewers.
+First, change the formatting for our time series chart.

+71. Click Gross Margin per Order Date for Actual Chart

 ![4-46](https://user-images.githubusercontent.com/92877810/138505277-0dc5a3d0-2d61-4c22-9bb4-a15e9c3e6c17.png)

+72. Click **Designer** to Open the Builder Panel (in case if not already open)

+73. Switch to **Styling Panel** (in case not already open)

 ![4-47](https://user-images.githubusercontent.com/92877810/138505279-feb5556c-fc77-45ba-8ee1-946b896794bc.png)

+74. Scroll to the Bottom of the Styling Panel to Number Format

+75. Expand **Scale**

+76. Click **Auto-formatted**

 ![4-48](https://user-images.githubusercontent.com/92877810/138505281-50d0112f-5fe6-4561-9dcb-b507d35f76f3.png)